dao-xyz/sqlite-wasm-vec/README.md

 - Set `SQLITE3_VEC_DEBUG=1` to log which native extension path is used during `initNative()`.

+Resolution details:

+- The native extension is auto-discovered relative to the installed package’s `dist/native/` directory (not the app’s cwd).
+You can override by passing `loadExtension` to `createDatabase({ loadExtension })`.

 Optional: automatic native build on install (opt-in)

 ```bash